yonasayfu/SemeraAssetManger/docs/ROADMAP_FRESHDESK_FEATURES.md

 Goal: Differentiate from AssetTiger by adding IT/Service Management capabilities that ASLM needs.

+Note: Core Catalog & Procurement (Vendors, Products, Contracts, Purchase Orders, Software) has been delivered in the main app; this roadmap focuses on next‑phase ITSM features (tickets, CMDB, discovery).

 ## Phase A — Ticketing & Service Desk
 - Tickets: incidents/requests with priorities, SLA timers, statuses, assignee, watchers.
 - Categories: issue types, request catalog with dynamic forms.